RhythmusByte/RhythmusByte/README.md

 📌 I'm seeking for assistance who can help me to achieve my dream.
 I'm open to collaborate with anyone who wants to learn and share knowledge each other.
 You can <a href="#contact">contact me</a> anytime you want.

-🌟 I've created some small <a href="#project">projects</a> you can check it out.
+🌟 I've created some small projects you can <a href="#project">check it out</a>.
 All those were fully coded using only an Android Smartphone.

 ✍️ I love write blogs on <a href="https://rhythmusbyte.blogspot.com" target="_blank">Blogger</a> and <a href="https://medium.com/@rhythmusbyte" target="_blank">Medium</a> and also articles on <a href="https://www.linkedin.com/in/rhythmusbyte" target="_blank">LinkedIn</a> and <a href="https://dev.to/rhythmusbyte" target="_blank">Dev.to</a> about 'Journey of my projects and knowledge'.